Visuals3D/vis3d/README.md

 ### Visuals Studio Code Attachable Debugger

 The service will start with an open port (9229) to attach a debuger to.
 Default settings for Visuals Studio Code are availible.
-Just go to the debugging page in vsCode and hit the green Arraw next to the "Attach" selection.
+Just go to the debugging page in vsCode and hit the green Arrow next to the "Attach" selection.
 The Debugger will be attached and you can set breakpoints etc.
-**Warning** There is an issue right now that prevents the service from running without a attached debugger.
-So you have to attache a debugger and hit continue to get the service up and running.